Focus On Your Customer

 “Life is a good teacher and a good friend.
 Things are always in transition, if we could only realize it.
 Nothing ever sums itself up in the way that we like to dream about.
 The off-center, in-between state is an ideal situation, a situation in which we don’t get caught and we can open our hearts and minds beyond limit.
 It’s a very tender, nonaggressive, open-ended state of affairs.”

-This week, your challenge is to try not to escape your pain and suffering.
+As difficult as it can be, try not to escape your pain and suffering.
 Instead, try following Pema Chodron’s advice about “moving toward painful situations to the best of your ability with friendliness and curiosity, relaxing into the essential groundlessness of our entire situation.
 It is there, in the midst of chaos, that we can discover the truth and love that are indestructible.”

-This week has reminded me of what’s important to me.
-It’s allowed me to show my appreciation for the life and people that surround me.
-It has opened up opportunities to be kind to others.
 It’s a great comfort to extend kindness out to another when you are suffering yourself.
 And, if suffering has caused your life to fall apart, let it fall.
 Trying to prevent real suffering is like trying to catch sand falling through open fingers.
 Things will change and one day, you will notice the suffering is gone and you are experiencing joy.

 “Giving up hope is encouragement to stick with yourself, to make friends with yourself, to not run away from yourself, to return to the bare bones, no matter what’s going on.
 Fear of death is the background of the whole thing.
 It’s why we feel restless, why we panic, why there’s anxiety.
 But if we totally experience hopelessness, giving up all hope of alternatives to the present moment, we can have a joyful relationship with our lives, an honest, direct relationship, one that no longer ignores the reality of impermanence and death.”
 Pema Chodron